mssriram/Snakes-and-Ladders/README.md

 The first method is known as the Monte Carlo method where a system is modeled and the executed with random inputs.
 The second method uses Markov chains.
 The first method is more practical while the second one is purely theoretical.

 I have also included a shell script which you can use in case you want to run it multiple times.
+It takes the number of snakes and ladders as inputs but you can change it to whatever you want.